lucaspauker/lucaspauker.com/content/projects.md

 ---

+## StubScan

+Track the cheapest Lollapalooza tickets in real-time. <a href="https://stubscan.com/" target="_blank">StubScan</a> continuously scrapes major ticket marketplaces like Ticketmaster, comparing all available listings so you don't have to.

+Key features include real-time price tracking, historical price graphs to understand market trends, and custom price alerts that notify you when tickets hit your target price.
+StubScan helps you spot deals quickly with quantity, price, section, and timing data in one glance.

+---

 ## Terracotta AI

 <a href="https://github.com/lucaspauker/terracotta_ai" target="_blank">Terracotta</a> is a platform for fine-tuning and evaluating large language models.
 With Terracotta, we make iterating on the LLM workflow quick and easy.
 Here are a few features that we have: